How CQC Uses Intelligence, Notifications and Data to Shape Provider Risk Profiles

 Stabilising risk through intelligence discipline

-Providers that stabilise risk profiles do not attempt to minimise or obscure intelligence.
-They manage it deliberately, align it with governance routines, and ensure that every external signal can be traced back to clear internal control.
+Providers that maintain stable risk profiles do not attempt to minimise or obscure intelligence.
+Instead, they manage it deliberately, embed it into governance routines and ensure that every external signal can be traced back to clear internal control and documented decision-making.